 - Buy foods stored beneath the frost line in grocery store freezers.
 Avoid cans or packages that are bulging, dented, broken, outdated or leaky.
-Do not even taste the contents.
+If you have cans like this, don’t even taste the contents.

 - Buy eggs that are Grade A or higher.
 Don't buy cracked or leaking eggs.

 - Thaw meats in the refrigerator instead of on the counter.